yorak/VeRyPy/README.md

 If you find VeRyPy useful in your research and use it to produce results for your publications please consider citing it as:

-> Rasku J, Musliu N, Kärkkäinen T. Meta-Survey and Implementations of Classic Capacitated Vehicle Routing Heuristics with Reproductions of Earlier Results.
+> Rasku J., Musliu N., and Kärkkäinen T. (2019) Meta-Survey and Implementations of Classic Capacitated Vehicle Routing Heuristics with Reproductions of Earlier Results.
 Manuscript.
 University of Jyväskylä, Finland.

 ## Implemented Heuristics with References